Toward Understanding the Transferability of Adversarial Suffixes in Large Language Models: Analysis of the factors correlated with transfer

 \textbf{Results.} The results of the statistical analysis are presented in Table \ref{tab:correlations}.
-Refusal connectivity has a negative and highly significant effect across all models except Llama 2 (where there is a less statistically-significant positive effect).
-Hence, refusal connectivity tends to dampen the likelihood of a successful suffix transfer to the prompt.
-Greater suffix push is associated with higher probability of transfer success for all models but Vicuna (low statistical significance).
-Lastly, greater orthogonal shift is associated with higher probability of transfer success for all models.
+Refusal connectivity has a negative and highly significant effect only for Vicuna, indicating that for this model refusal connectivity tends to dampen the likelihood of a successful suffix transfer to the prompt.
+In contrast, greater suffix push and also greater orthogonal shift are associated with a higher probability of transfer success for all models.